-Election Day is here!
-Today in the United States, folks will cast ballots for the general election of their public officials.
-No doubt your television has been bombarded with guest appearances, live debates, and commercials showcasing your local candidates for weeks.
+On Election Day in the United States, folks cast ballots for the general election of their public officials.
+No doubt their televisions have been bombarded with guest appearances, live debates, and commercials showcasing their local candidates for weeks beforehand.

 When you think about it, running for office is similar to conducting a job search.
 Just as a politician must convince his or her constituents of his qualifications for office, as a job seeker you must convince the hiring manager that you’re the right person for the job.
 Take a cue from the political pros to nail your next job interview with these three tips.

 When politicians are put on the spot during an interview, they usually manage to deliver a seamless response that acknowledges the question and then steers the conversation back to less controversial topics.
 In other words, the candidate is able to “stay on message,” no matter how hard the interviewer tries to derail the conversation.
 Before each job interview, carefully review the job description and identify the top three requirements for the role.
 Use those as a guide to craft your talking points.
 The goal is to practice explaining why you’re qualified for the position.

 Keep up with current events